9th Grade Overview

 Theme: Discover Your Journey

-Every GMS 9th grader is expected to complete a semester project that connects what they are studying in their English, Environmental Studies, and Video classes.
+Every GMS 9th grader is expected to complete a semester project that connects what they are studying in their English, Health / Ethnic Studies, and Honors Technical Script Writing and Analysis classes.
 They will improve their analytical skills through a rigorous Linked Learning approach, drawing connections between literary concepts, styles, and media itself, in order to create work that is current and relevant.
 As they write, plan, design, edit, distribute and exhibit their work, they will learn about standards of professional performance and the protocols for success in a group-based environment.
 They will also continue to develop the speaking, reading, writing and analytical skills they've learned during GMS classes and will continue to use in college and beyond.

 The Hero's Journey is a popular and common story structure used both in ancient myths and the most modern of movies.
 To embark on a Hero's Journey, one must overcome fear and cross the threshold into an unknown world.
 For incoming freshmen, starting high school is a great leap into the unknown.
 We are all the heroes of our own journeys, and we must all follow our hearts and use our intuition to guide us along the path that is meant for us.
 Discovering the path we feel compelled to take teaches us who we are, and what we are made of.
 All of us will be tested along the way--perhaps not the same way that Odysseus is when he faces a ferocious, six-headed monster on one side, and a deadly whirlpool on the other.
 As ninth graders, your first tests may simply be in making friends, tackling a difficult subject, or figuring out how to organize your notebooks!